 Prostate cancer may be the most common form of men’s cancer in the United States, but when detected early and properly treated, it has a 99% five-year survival rate.
-The experienced physicians at Associated Urologists of North Carolina provide prostate cancer screenings and comprehensive treatment solutions at their seven locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina.
+The experienced physicians at Associated Urologists of North Carolina provide prostate cancer screenings and comprehensive treatment solutions at their seven locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina.
 They’re passionate about finding effective solutions for preventing and treating prostate cancer, and they sponsor the annual Zero Prostate Cancer Run to raise awareness and funds for research.
 Call your nearest office to schedule an appointment today.

 As the name implies, prostate cancer begins in your prostate — the small, walnut-sized gland in your reproductive system that makes seminal fluid to nourish and transport sperm.
 Your prostate is located just below your bladder and extends all the way around your urethra, the tube that carries urine from your bladder out through your penis.